 On another hand with the objective of reducing its interest expenses the company is planning to issue bonds due in 2028 totaling $500 million.
 This will ease the debt burden and help the company manage its debt more efficiently allowing them to roll over the debt and benefit shareholders.

 The stock is so cheap it is difficult to ignore!
 Last quarter’s Non-GAAP EPS of $1.06, an increase of 300% YoY shows that the stock is immensely undervalued.
-It trades at a market Cap of under $900M and had sales of over $26.5B, generating $284M of free cash flow.
-That translates into Price-to-free cash flow of nearly 3, which could translate in above average returns over the next few years.
+It trades at a market cap of under $900M and had sales of over $26.5B, generating $284M of free cash flow.
+That translates into a price-to-free cash flow of nearly 3, which could translate to above-average returns over the next few years.
 Despite beating Revenue and EPS estimates, and improving the outlook for the next year, the stock has been hit hard by many shorts, with nearly 22% short of float.
-It seems to be a lot of negative pressure on the stock price, and a short squeeze could be coming.
+It seems to be a lot of negative pressure on the stock price, and a short squeeze could become.

 |UNFI||U.S. Foods||Sysco||Spartan Nash||Performance Food Group|